 When searching for the best deal sites for you, we worked to find sites that were user-friendly and had the scoop on the best current deals.
 There are many places for you to get coupons to help them save money on purchases.
 Here are twenty of our favorite sites.

-RetailMeNot’s website boasts over 500,000 coupons for over 50,000 stores.
+RetailMeNot’s website has over 500,000 coupons for over 50,000 stores.
 You can search for coupons with them by going online from your computer.
 RetailMeNot can save you money in a variety of ways.

 Other things the site shares include cash back offers and their “the good stuff” section, where they share info on special items such as holiday specific deals and their “deals of the day”.